allenthomas23/PlayingCard/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > complete the portfolio project, how much better (or worse) do you think you
 > understand software development and why?

+This project has allowed for me to understand the reasoning behind making a component.
+Before if i had considered coding a deck of cards or some card of card game, I would not have thought about making a component like this.
+This project allows me to have a much better grasp of real world applications.

 <!-- TODO: discuss -->

 > Also, did the portfolio project surface any gaps in your own knowledge of
 > software development.
 If so, what are those gaps and how did you address them?

+It allowed me to understand that a component did not need to necesarily be data structures or similar things.
+By allowing us to pick whatever we wanted it showed the veratility of how components work in software development.
 <!-- TODO: discuss -->

 > Finally, as a part of completing the portfolio project, to what extent has
 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

+Software developing has become much more creative in my eyes.
+Since instead of viewing it as just a math based or logical thinking area, this showed me how you can code just about anything.
+I still want to be a software developer and this project only showed me more appealing aspects of the process.
 <!-- TODO: discuss -->

 ### Personal Growth